 Sure they could’ve been Moab locals out for an everyday hike in their backyard, but still, this was the Delicate Arch.
 Like the Grand Canyon or Niagara Falls, you could probably see it hundreds of times and, every time it would look different and stun you with another eye popper.
 Still, they held their uncomfortable clip along the trail.
 Long stretching steps, pumping arms, they overlapped their strides and covered more ground with every step than seemed possible.
 My wife asked, “Are they racing?”
 I looked.
 The woman passed the guy when he got hung up on a corner of loose rocks.
 Not to be outdone, the guy quickly passed her back, even turning sideways to get around on the tight trail.
 “I dunno, maybe they’re just locals out training for an adventure race or something.
 There’s some pro athletes that live out here.”
 We wrote it off.

-We reached the Arch, dropped out bags and dug out our camera.
-Amazingly, Mr. & Mrs. Race did too.
+When we reached the Arch, dropped out bags and dug out our camera, amazingly, Mr. & Mrs. Race did too.
 Granted they had a tiny lightweight camera to match their pace, but still they obviously were photo snapping snacking tourists just like us.
 Now granted, at the time, we were nothing resembling fast hikers, just your average couple that enjoyed doing stuff in the outdoors.
 Maybe we we’re just slow in our bike shoes and witnessing a couple with a few years on us sticking it to the lesser fit.
 We downed a Snickers and a not-so-yellow banana, asked a woman from a bus tour to take our picture in front of the arch, and we were off.

 Sure enough, the fast hiking couple was already on their way back, once again, just a hundred yards or so down the trail.
 And, they were at it again, a fraction of a mile per hour from running, but still hiking.
 It was almost hard to ignore now.
 I had to force myself to look away and enjoy probably the only day in my life I would ever see this landscape.
 My wife said, “It’s like they’re the competitive couple.”
 We joked, notched up our pace and mocked them by passing each other as we giggled along the trail.